Game Day Run Club

 - Admission is free to the dynamic and redesigned Fan Fest allowing fans to view segments with ND Football greats, on-stage interviews, interactive opportunities, games, food, autographs, and giveaways.

 Coach Kelly and the Irish football team arrive at the Gug on Saturday afternoons for final preparations before taking the field at Notre Dame Stadium.
 After the team walks from the Gug to the Hesburgh Library, they proceed south toward the Stadium, and enter the house that Rockne built through the North Tunnel gates.
-Stay tuned for the team's path!

 The Player Walk takes place 2 hours and 15 minutes before kickoff:

-- 1:15 p.m. for 3:30 p.m. kickoffs
+- 1:15 p.m. for 3:30 p.m. kickoff

-- 5:15 p.m. for 7:30 p.m. kickoffs
+- 5:15 p.m. for 7:30 p.m. kickoff

 Fans may enter the Stadium 90 minutes prior to kickoff and are welcome to catch pregame warm-ups on the field.

 - Warm-ups start approximately one hour before kickoff.